 - How do coastal conditions drive the evolution of tidal wetland systems?
 What changes can we expect in a warming climate with increases in extreme weather and the rate of sea level rise.

-- How do changes in catchment processes – both local land use and climate-related – affect the deliver of sediment from upland areas to lakes, reservoirs, and the coast.
+- How do changes in catchment processes – both local land use and climate-related – affect the delivery of sediment from upland areas to lakes, reservoirs, and the coast.

 - How do riparian aquifers adjacent to rivers respond to natural and anthropogenic changes in river discharge?